Grant Burge Wine

 5th Generation – a tribute to his forefathers, this is a range of mainly Barossa fruit, produced to show true diversity and personality in the wines.
 There is a crisp, zesty Sauvignon Semillon blend, a ripe, stylish Chardonnay, an upfront, vibrant Cabernet Merlot blend, and of course a signature Shiraz.

-The Vineyard range – in this premium collection, Grant Burge showcases the best wines from specific valleys, which characterise his vision of the best grapes grown in the best vineyards.
+The Vigneron Range – in this premium collection, Grant Burge showcases the best wines from specific valleys, which characterise his vision of the best grapes grown in the best vineyards.
 The range comprises Summers Chardonnay from cool climate Adelaide Hills and Eden Valley; Kraft Sauvignon Blanc, combining fruit from Barossa and Adelaide Hills; and 4 Barossa reds – Cameron Vale Cabernet Sauvignon, Daly Road Shiraz Mourvedre, Hillcot Merlot and Miamba Shiraz – each superbly crafted and typical of its kind.
+They also have a Vigneron Platinum Series that are small production parcels of fruit, hand selected by the winemakers, with unique character and expression.

-Wines of Distinction range – a selection of 5 reds, showcasing the top, ultra-premium fruit used to produce outstanding wines – the range includes Balthasar Shiraz and the Rhone-style blend of Holy Trinity Grenache/Shiraz/Mourvedre.
+Wines of Distinction range – a selection of 5 reds, showcasing the top, ultra-premium fruit used to produce outstanding wines – the range includes Balthasar Shiraz and the Grant Burge Holy Trinity Rhone-style blend of Grenache/Shiraz/Mourvedre.

 Flagship range – the pinnacle of the range, some truly exceptional reds, produced from old vines, very prized and unique wines.